MichaelELeonard/SQLAlchemy-Challenge/README.md

 <img src="Pics/Routes.png" width="443" height="128">

 ### PRECIPITATION
 For the precipitation static API route, the measurement date and precipitation amount for the last year of data was collected for the database.
-This information was then stored in the variable query result and was read into a list for dictionaries and displayed.
 The output data included:
 * Date
 * Precipitation